ITU-METSEN/WRF_Docker/README.md

   The Windows native script has not yet been tested, use it at your own risk.

 - **After container has been built:**
+  - `./WRF4.6.1_Install.bash` for compiling WRF

+  After compilation:
-  - `docker start wrf` For starting, stopped container.
+  - `docker start wrf` for starting the container.
-  - `docker stop wrf` For stopping, running container.
+  - `docker stop wrf` for stopping the container.

 ## Prerequisites